|

 FRONT RETAINER

-On the countershaft, WORLD CLASS T5s have a rear removable retainer that also uses a shim to adjust preload.
-But because the NWC T5 uses a pressed-in rear bearing no shimming is possible.
-The preload is actually set by a thrust bearing on the front of the countershaft and rear compression by the tailhousing.
+On the countershaft, because the NWC T5 uses a pressed-in rear bearing no shimming is possible.
+The preload is actually set by a thick thrust bearing on the front of the countershaft and rear compression by the tailhousing.
 The front thrust bearing (really a big washer) is 2mm thick and is made of seemingly low quality metal compared to the tool-steel parts used elsewhere in the T5.
 When I removed mine I found it badly worn and crushed.

 CLUTCH